 Military Pay in Divorce Cases

-All of us here at Family Law Center, APC, wish you a happy Veterans Day.
+This blog is written on Veterans Day and Family Law Center, APC, honors all Veterans on this day.
 We thank those that have served our country for their courage and sacrifice.

 We work with many veterans in their divorces, helping to skillfully and compassionately navigate the divorce process.
 Veterans present special issues in divorce that should not be overlooked, such as the following: